Scienox-Technologies/scienox-backend-nodejs/README.md

 npm run dev
 ```

-Backend server will start running on <http://localhost:3000> or other port as value given for API_PORT in .env file
+Backend server will start running on <http://localhost:3000> or the port value given for API_PORT in .env file

 ## API endpoints